Close Menu

 Cutting Edge of Climate Science

 Often when you hear about climate science research in the news, you’ll notice it was conducted by scientists in Boulder.
 The city leads the charge when it comes to weather and climate expertise, with the top national labs and institutes based here.
-In 1965, the first scientific conference on the causes of climate change took place in Boulder, and the University of Colorado Boulder is partnering with United Nations Human Rights to co-host the Right Here, Right Now Global Climate Summit.
+In 1965, the first scientific conference on the causes of climate change took place in Boulder, and the University of Colorado Boulder partnered with United Nations Human Rights to co-host the Right Here, Right Now Global Climate Summit.

 icon